NYSDEC Oversight

 Description of Activities

-4. Antea and E&E/WSP observed a small amount of petroleum sheen within the bulkhead boom containment area, but no sheen was observed outside the boom containment area.
+- Antea and E&E/WSP did not observe any issues within the bulkhead boom containment area, but large areas of organic sheen mixed with garbage were observed in Newtown Creek outside the boom containment area.

 Planned Activities